 EDU 310 requires 25 to 30 hours of supervised and evaluated field experiences in local K-12 classrooms.
 Placement levels and locations are determined by the candidate's licensure level and requirements for licensure established by state rule.
-The teacher candidate's involvement in their placement will be guided by the co-teaching model at a level appropriate to the placement.
-Teacher candidates must log their field hours and have them approved by the mentor teacher by the final day of the semester.
-Teacher candidates must complete a lesson plan and submit it no later than 24 hours prior to each visit by the university supervisor, and they must conference with the supervisor after each visit.
-Teacher candidates will be assessed by performance assessments completed by their supervisor and mentor teacher.
+Teacher candidates must log their field hours and have them approved by the mentor teacher.
+Teacher candidates must complete a lesson plan and submit it no later than 48 hours prior to each visit by the university supervisor, and they will conference with the supervisor and/or mentor teacher after each visit.

-Teacher candidates will be observed twice by their university supervisor, and the supervisor will evaluate the candidate's performance during the observations according to an observation rubric based on Danielson Framework components 1a, 1b, 2a, 3a, 3b, 4a, 4c, 4d, and 4f.
-The university supervisor will also assess the teacher candidate's dispositions in accordance with the WI Teacher Standards and the Danielson Framework.
-At the conclusion of the candidate's field experiences, the mentor teacher will also make a final evaluation of the teacher candidate based on Danielson Framework components 1a, 1b, 2a, 3a, 3b, 4a, 4c, 4d, and 4f as well as dispositional items.
-The university supervisor and mentor teacher will document all assessments.
+Teacher candidates will be observed twice by their university supervisor, and the supervisor will evaluate the candidate's performance during the observations using a Clinical Rubric based on intentionally selected Danielson Framework components.
+At the conclusion of the candidate's field experience, the mentor teacher will also make a final evaluation of the teacher candidate based on these components, as well as dispositional items.
+All assessments will be formally documented and added to the student's departmental file.